 - SEO Benefits: Reducing spam bot traffic can also help improve your site’s SEO.
 Search engines may penalize sites associated with high levels of spam traffic, so keeping your site bot-free can boost your organic search rankings.

-- Saves Time: Scaleo’s inbuilt bot detection and automatic flagging save you the time and effort of having to manually identify and block bot traffic.
+- Saves Time: Scaleo’s inbuilt bot detection and automatic flagging save you the time and effort of having to identify and block bot traffic manually.

 - Security: Automated bots can sometimes be used for malicious purposes, such as attempting to breach your site’s security.
 Scaleo’s bot detection feature can add an extra layer of security to your website, helping to protect your site and your users’ data.

 The Impact of Filtered Bot Traffic on Website Metrics